Bruneljohnson/Gilanis/README.md

 ISSUES TO WORK ON:

 - when using gitHub pages persistent Auth works but refreshing/ reloading leads to github pages 404 page. if refreshed from URL it works fine.
 - when using safari there are a few glitches with the anchor tags.
+(This has been fixed using HashLink from React-Router)